darkbitio/mkit/README.md

 ## Quickly discover key security risks of your managed Kubernetes clusters and resources

 **MKIT** is a Managed [Kubernetes](https://kubernetes.io) Inspection Tool that leverages FOSS tools to query and validate several common security-related configuration settings of managed Kubernetes cluster objects and the workloads/resources running inside the cluster.
-It runs entirely from a local docker container and queries your cloud provider's APIs and the Kubernetes API to determine if certain misconfigurations are found.
-The same docker container then launches a web UI to view and navigate the results on [localhost:8000](http://localhost:8000).
+It runs entirely from a local Docker container and queries your cloud provider's APIs and the Kubernetes API to determine if certain misconfigurations are found.
+The same Docker container then launches a web UI to view and navigate the results on [localhost:8000](http://localhost:8000).

 ---